Skip to content

 Kothamangalam

 Kanadukathan is the heart of the current tourism trail in Chettinad.
-The Raja’s Palace is still considered as the icon of the region.
-The village is very unique with its large streets comprised of regular urban planning, ensembles of palatial architecture.
-Three of the Chettiar mansions are open to visitors.
+The village’s wide avenues offer vistas of palatial architecture, and the Raja’s Palace is considered the region’s principal destination.
+Three Chettiar mansions are also open to visitors.

 Athangudi